Total-RD/seahowl/doc/source/_user/install.rst

 .. code-block:: bash

-   sudo apt install libeigen3-dev nlohmann-json-dev libspdlog-dev
+   sudo apt install libeigen3-dev nlohmann-json3-dev libspdlog-dev

 The supported version of Project Chrono for SEAHOWL is 8.0.0.
 To prepare for building the right version Project Chrono, clone the repository and checkout to the right tag as follows: